 Marriage-Based Green Card Lawyer in NJ

 Have you recently married a U.S. citizen or US permanent resident?
-You may be able to obtain a green card through a process called Adjustment of Status without leaving the U.S. if you entered legally, regardless of how long ago that entry took place.
-However, before applying, it is important to seek the advice and assistance of a New Jersey immigration lawyer to determine whether you qualify for this benefit.
+You may be able to obtain a green card through a process called adjustment of status without leaving the U.S. if you entered legally, regardless of how long ago that entry took place.
+However, before applying, it is important to seek the advice and assistance of a New Jersey green card lawyer to determine whether you qualify for this benefit.

 There are many requirements that must be met to obtain a green card through marriage, and missing just one could ruin your chances of success and lead to deportation.
 Our office has processed over a thousand of these cases, and we have a 98.5% success rate.
 Give us a call to discuss your situation – do not do it alone.
 Your future in the U.S. may be at risk simply because of a minor paperwork mistake.

-What to Expect When You Choose to Hire Our Office to Assist You
+What to Expect When You Hire Our Firm

-When you are ready to discuss your marriage-based case, give us a call or email our office to schedule a meeting to review your eligibility for the green card.
-You will find that we are responsive to your calls and will answer all your questions.
+When you are ready to discuss your case, give us a call at (800) 909-8129 or email our office to schedule a meeting with a marriage-based green card lawyer to review your eligibility for the green card.
+We are responsive to your calls and will answer all your questions.

-The process will most likely go as follows:
+The process will most likely go as follows when you hire us:

-- Once hired, we review your situation and will provide you with a checklist noting what will be needed to begin processing your case.
+- We review your situation and will provide you a checklist noting what is needed to begin processing your case.

-- We will also provide you with a login and password so you can access our secure immigration software to assist in form processing and you will have the ability to track our progress while we complete and file the necessary documents.
+- We will provide you with a login and password for our secure immigration software to assist in completing your forms.
+You will have the ability to track our progress while we complete and file the necessary documents.

-- Thereafter, USCIS will review the package, scheduling a fingerprint appointment and interview to determine the validity of the marriage.
+- USCIS will review the package, schedule a fingerprint appointment and interview to determine the validity of the marriage.

 All U.S. citizens or legal permanent residents who petition to have their family members admitted to the U.S. must act as sponsors and provide an Affidavit of Support for the alien.